d2api/d2api.github.io/api-guide/index.md

 # a guide to the destiny 2 API

-so you're here, what do you want to do?
+what do you want to do?

 ## "i just want to play with the API"